GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

 1. Delete the release branch on Github.

+2. Run `scripts/cancel_release.sh <version>`

+3. If the release got as far as uploading a binary to Nexus before you cancelled, then login to OSSRH and drop the release.

+The `cancel_release.sh` script performs these steps:

-2. Fetch the tags in your local client:
+1. Fetch the tags in your local client:

    ```
    $ git fetch --tags --force
    ```

-3. Delete the tag locally:
+2. Delete the tag locally:

    ```
    $ git tag -d v2.6.0-bom
    Deleted tag 'v2.6.0-bom' (was 3b96602)
    ```

-4. Push the deleted tag:
+2. Push the deleted tag:

    ```
    $ git push origin :v2.6.0-bom